Ask Brianna: What's the best way to track my spending?

 Q: It seems like all my income disappears by the end of the month, and I want to know where it's going.
 What's the best way to keep track of my spending?

-A: You've already come to an important realization: Understanding your expenses will give you greater control over them.
+A: You've already come to an important realisation: Understanding your expenses will give you greater control over them.

 "There's a certain empowerment that comes with facing the truth," Baker says.